What is a good credit score?

 7. Nebraska: 690.7

 In Nebraska, residents are less likely than most Americans to have debts past due.
 Just 28% of the state's population has outstanding debt and only 1 in 4 ratepayers can be considered mortgage delinquents compared to 2/3 nationally!
-Additionally this means that Nebraskans take care more so their mortgages will go smoothly while others struggle with credit card balances or even just trying not miss monthly payment on time like clockwork every single month until something changes which hopefully it never.
+Additionally, this means that Nebraskans take care more so their mortgages will go smoothly while others struggle with credit card balances or even just try not to miss monthly payments on time like clockwork every single month until something changes which hopefully never.

 6. New Jersey: 693